BABISH

 handful of fresh parsley

-1 in head garlic, cut half widthwise
+1 in head garlic, halved widthwise

 1 bay leaf